About p44script

 output.stopactions()

 stops all running scene actions (scene scripts, blinking, etc.) and all running channel transitions.
+Return value is the output object to allow chaining method calls.

 sensor('id_or_index')